OpenUpSA/pmg-cms-2/README.md

     127.0.0.1 api.pmg.dev
     127.0.0.1 pmg.dev

-Start the backend server:
+Start the server:

-    python runserver_backend.py

-And start the frontend server:

-    python runserver_frontend.py
+    python run-development.py

-You should now see them running at `http://api.pmg.dev:5001/` and `http://pmg.dev:5000/` respectively.
+You should now see it running at `http://pmg.dev:5000/` and `http://api.pmg.dev:5000/`.

 ### Deploy instructions